ashutosh15072000/Langchain/End To End Q&A ChatBot Gen with AI APP with/README.md

 ## Loading Environment Variables

 `The code loads environment variables from a .env file using dotenv.
 Specifically, it loads the LANGCHAIN_API_KEY, LANGCHAIN_TRACING_V2, and LANGCHAIN_PROJECT variables.`
-`

 ## Prompt Template
+"""

-`The code defines a prompt template using ChatPromptTemplate.from_messages.
+The code defines a prompt template using ChatPromptTemplate.from_messages.
 The template consists of two messages:

 A system message that sets the tone for the conversation: "You are a helpful assistant.
 Please respond to user queries."
-A user message that takes a question as input: "Question: {question}" `
+A user message that takes a question as input: "Question: {question}"
+"""
 ## Generate Response Function

 `The generate_response function takes in the following inputs: